 We are proud to partner with the W.K.
 Kellogg Foundation (WKKF) and a diverse group of community-partners that share a vision for helping families increase workforce mobility and achieve economic security using a two-generation approach.
-The work being done under the STEPS Grant will help to strengthen – both children and their parents – simultaneously.
+The work being done under the Good Systems Grant will help to strengthen – both children and their parents – simultaneously.
 When parents have enough income, benefits and supports, they can better support all aspects of their children’s development to help reach their full potential.

 - Quality child care that is affordable and flexible is one of the critical support services that parents need in order to succeed at work.